 You can add a dependent child to your membership at any time and they won't need to serve any waiting periods already served on the membership.
-Your premium doesn't increase when you add a dependent child to your cover.
+Depending on the cover you hold, you may have to pay additional premiums.

 What if I want more information on adding a dependent child?